juanibiapina/resume/resume.md

 - Go on Google App Engine
 - Javascript with Angular
 - Android with Java
-- IoS with Objective C
+- iOS with Objective C

 ### Software Developer at e-Core